Raj14619/ProxyGeneratorAndChecker/README.md

 This is a brute force attack and it can take an extremely long time to find an IP:PORT which accepts a request.
 This is not an Proxy Grabber.
 This is pretty much finding your own exclusive proxies which many or little people may have access to.

+Note: Depending on the amount of RAM/CPU you have you may need to lower the number of proxies to generate per cycle in the GUI.
+You can tell if your RAM is completely being used up and the code seems stuck.
+You will need to restart the program and lower the number of proxies to generate per cycle

 ## License